Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/02_terminology.md

 - **Seismic Event (mining induced)**
 Usually refers to a mining induced event that results from the interaction of stress (increase or decrease) and the rock mass that can be linked to a series of phenomena including but not limited to:
-	-  Rock burst
+	- Rock/Strain burst
 	- Slip motion (Fault slip)
 	- Fall of ground
-	- Tensile or compressive rock breakage
+	- Tensile or compressive fracturing
 	- Shear rupture
-	- Pillar collapse
+	- Pillar crushing/damage
+	-

 - **Blast (development, production, other)**
 Refers to a man made controlled explosion linked to the development of excavation or the extraction of ore.